temet.cosmo

 Debugging: compare XSPEC-based and APEC-based tables.

-temet.cosmo.zooms module
+temet.cosmo.zooms

 Analysis and helpers specifically for zoom resimulations in cosmological volumes.